-The Audit Committee shall meet no fewer than four (4) times a year.
+The ARCC shall meet no fewer than four (4) times a year.
 The Committee will invite members of management, auditors, legal counsel, and others to attend the meetings and to provide pertinent information as requested.
-The Audit Committee may request to meet privately with the Director of Internal Audit.
+The ARCC may request to meet privately with the Chief Audit Executive (CAE) from the Office of Internal Audit.
 Minutes of the meetings shall be maintained.

-The Audit Committee’s principal duties and responsibilities shall be the following:
+The ARCC’s principal duties and responsibilities shall be the following:

 1. Internal Controls